augmentedfabricationlab/climate_active_bricks/README.md

 ## Example files

-You find the various example files in the `rhino` folder.
+You find various example files in the `rhino` folder.

 Credits
 -------------